bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 There are different versions of Sqlite available.
 When we use the term Sqlite, we will always refer to Sqlite3.

 Sqlite is a file based database.
 Access via network connection is not supported.
 Because its setup is easy, it is a good database for testing.
-However please don’t use it in a production environment.
+However, please don’t use it in a production environment.

 Sqlite stores a database in a single file.
 Bareos creates this file at :file:`/var/lib/bareos/bareos.db`.

 Sqlite does not offer access permissions.
 The only permissions that do apply are the Unix file permissions.

-The database is accessable by following command:
+The database is accessable by the following command:

 .. code-block:: shell-session
    :caption: Verify Bareos database on Sqlite3 (bareos-13.2.3)

-   <command>sqlite3</command><input> /var/lib/bareos/bareos.db</input>
+   sqlite3 /var/lib/bareos/bareos.db
    SQLite version 3.7.6.3
    Enter ".help" for instructions
-   Enter SQL statements terminated with a ";" sqlite> <input>.tables</input>
+   Enter SQL statements terminated with a ";" sqlite> .tables
    BaseFiles           Filename            Media               Pool CDImages            Job                 MediaType           Quota Client              JobHisto            NDMPJobEnvironment  RestoreObject